mjordan/tutorial_on_updating_using_workbench/README.md

 To start this exercise, we will look at the field structure of the Repository Item content type together, and then you will add some new columns to your worksheet and update your nodes using your own metadata values.
 The "Manage Fields" list for the Repository Item content type is at `/admin/structure/types/manage/islandora_object/fields`.

-Since you are working in your own worksheet, you don't need to modify your configuration file.
+Since you are using the same worksheet as in the previous exercises and the `update_mode` setting can remain as "append", you don't need to modify your configuration file.
 All you need to do is run `./workbench --config tutorial_update.yml --check`, and then, if no major problems are reported, `./workbench --config tutorial_update.yml`.

 ### Exercise 4.
 Replacing files